OferEichenboim/c_course/README.md

 # c_course
-This repo include the C beginners course content.
+This repo include my work based on a C beginners course.

+The course is given by FreeCodeCamp
+The tutor - Mike